RP6502-RIA¶

 Eight 24kHz 8-bit oscillator channels.

-Five waveforms.
-Sine, Square, Sawtooth, Triangle, Noise.
+Five waveforms: Sine, Square, Sawtooth, Triangle, Noise.

-ADSR envelope.
-Attack, Decay, Sustain, Release.
+ADSR envelope: Attack, Decay, Sustain, Release.

 Stereo panning.